List of non-alcoholic mixed drinks

-A non-alcoholic mixed drink (also known as virgin cocktail, temperance drink, or mocktail) is a cocktail-style beverage made without alcoholic ingredients.
+A non-alcoholic mixed drink (also known as virgin cocktail, temperance drink, "zero proof" drink or mocktail) is a cocktail-style beverage made without alcohol.

-Also called "zero proof" drinks, the non-alcoholic drink dates back to the earliest days of the cocktail age, appearing as 'Temperance drinks' in the first American cocktail books, including Jerry Thomas's Bar-Tenders Guide (1862).
-Merriam-Webster cites the first mention of 'mocktail' as appearing in 1916.
+Non-alcoholic mixed drinks date back to when cocktails emerged, appearing as "temperance drinks" in the first American cocktail books, including Jerry Thomas's Bar-Tenders Guide (1862).
+Merriam-Webster cites the first mention of "mocktail" as appearing in 1916.

 While the name of the non-alcoholic drink, as well as its style, has evolved over time, it is often a reflection of cocktail culture at large.
-The 1980s saw the resurgence of a 'mocktail' movement with often sugary drinks.
+The 1980s saw the resurgence of a mocktail movement with often sugary drinks.
 Following the sophistication of cocktail culture of the 2000s, the zero proof drink also became more refined.

-Mocktails, a portmanteau for "mock cocktails", are non-alcoholic drinks.
-The word "mock" implies a facade of the alcoholic cocktail without any of the alcoholic content.
-In the 2000s, it became popular enough to find its place on cocktail menus in many restaurants and bars, especially temperance bars.
+In the 2000s, non-alcoholic drinks became popular enough to find their place on cocktail menus in many restaurants and bars, especially temperance bars.
 According to Mintel, alcohol-free mixed drinks grew 35% as a beverage type on the menus of bars and restaurants from 2016 to 2019 in the US.
 In 2019, "The Providence Journal" reported that there were at least 4 bars in New York City that served mocktails only.

 Zero proof drinks can be made in the style of classic cocktails, like a non-alcoholic gimlet, or can represent a new style of drink altogether.
 The popularity of drinking abstinence programs like Dry January, coinciding with the rise of the health and wellness culture has pushed non-alcoholic drinks to wider acceptance.
 Like the vegetarian food movement or the popularity of oat milk, zero proof drinks are now seen as valid choices for all types of drinkers.